How to Automate Content Creation with AI Without Losing the Human Touch

 Templates are one of the easiest forms of automation.

-A template is a simple repeatable structure you reuse.
+A template is a repeatable structure you reuse.

 - problem